SiddheshCodeMaster/SiddheshCodeMaster/README.md

 I'm currently a final year CS student along with pursuing Specialization in Data Science from Symbiosis Institute of Technology, Pune.
 I am also working as a business analyst at EasyEcom Pvt.
 Ltd., Bengaluru, Karnataka.

-I am currently learning how to use Mongo DB as well as Java.</h3>
+I am currently learning how to use Graph Database as well as Java.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=siddheshcodemaster&label=Profile%20views&color=0e75b6&style=flat" alt="siddheshcodemaster" /> </p>